universal-editor/tinymce/docs/en/README.md

 # Tinymce

-Is like the field [textarea] (https://github.com/universal-editor/universal-editor/blob/master/docs/en/fields/textarea.md), but for the editing is used
-MCE Editor WYSIWYG.
+Is like the field textarea, but for the editing is used MCE Editor WYSIWYG.

 ```json
 {